No resistance as crowds occupy Thai capital in festive protest

 Protest leaders did not target public transport or Bangkok's airports.
 Anti-Thaksin protesters caused chaos when they forced the two main airports to close for days in 2008.

-However, the central bank, finance ministry and some other ministries were forced to move operations to buildings around the city or even to neighboring provinces.
+However, the central bank, finance ministry and some other ministries were forced to move operations to buildings around the city or even to neighbouring provinces.

 "The aim is not war," Kasit Piromya, a former foreign minister and member of the opposition who joined Monday's protests, told Reuters.
 "We have to keep pressure on the government until it is crippled and cannot function."